-Due to COVID restrictions, the Seneca Fashion Resource Centre is currently closed, and we are not accepting donations at this time unless they fill critical gaps in the collection.
-These include people of colour, our First Nations history, LGBTQ+, and those living with a disability.
-If you have a donation that can help fill some of these gaps, please contact Dr. Mark Joseph O’Connell email@example.com to arrange a meeting.
+The Seneca Fashion Resource Centre is accepting donations.
+We are actively seeking donations that fill critical gaps in the collection.
+These include fashion items connected to people of colour, our First Nations history, LGBTQ+, and adaptions for those living with a disability, items connected to key events in Canadian History or that reflect ways of life in Canada.
+If you have a donation that can help fill some of these gaps or you think may interest students studying fashion design and business, please contact Tarah Burke at firstname.lastname@example.org to arrange a meeting.

 Seneca’s Fashion Resource Centre has, since 1989, collected what Canadians have worn.
 The purpose of the collection is to provide a resource centre rather than a museum so that those who study fashion may do so in a unique way.
 The examination of items worn by men, women and children from the past provides awe-inspiring insight and information for all students of fashion.

 The Centre was established through the dedication of many faculty in the School of Fashion, including Claire Becker, Caroline Routh, Bev Newburg and Dale Peers.
 It has been supported by the faculty within the School of Fashion and utilized by not only students and faculty of the multi-disciplined programs within the school but also by other departments across the College and visiting researchers.
 Professor Dale Peers (emeritus 2020), the former Costume Coordinator, has been actively involved with the collection since its inception.
 Her focus was on the care and preservation of the collection as well as finding ways to bring this unique method of appreciating and studying fashion to as many people as possible.